Rose534/Portfolio/README.md

 # Getting started
 In order for you to use the content on this repo ensure you have the following:

-A computer that runs on either of the following; (Windows 7+, Linux, Mac OS) nodejs 9.0+ The questions presented in the code challange and Vscode
+A computer that runs on either of the following; (Windows 7+, Linux, Mac OS) nodejs 9.0+

-# Step one
 Open a terminal / command line interface on your computer

 Clone the repo by using the following: